 I am an average social media user - I have a tracker on my phone and before going on a social media detox I spend 142 minutes daily on social media platforms.
 Just the first day of the detox, the time on SM decreased by one hour.
 One hour!
 The phone stops to be so appealing when you delete the social media icons, not to mention putting my phone on grey mode after 8 pm (which I definitely recommend).

 The first days were the most difficult.
-Especially in the morning, when I instinctively grabbed my phone to check Instagram and Facebook but heck!, I deleted the icons and there were no messages or SMS.
-I've sent all messages within a few minutes and that was it for the day.
-I still used my phone to make videos for my courses on Udemy, for zoom calls, I listened to audiobooks, took pictures and read books but I've never used my phone more then for half an hour per day and I didn't even bothered to take it out of my bag on a weekend camping trip.
+Especially in the morning, when I instinctively grabbed my phone to check Instagram, Telegram and Facebook but heck!, I deleted the icons and there were no urgent messages to reply to.
+I still used my phone to make videos for my courses on Udemy, for zoom calls, I listened to audio books, took pictures and read books but I've never used my phone more then for half an hour per day and I didn't even bother to take it out of my bag on a weekend camping trip.

 Sounds too good to be true?
 What helped me tremendously was the book How to break up with your phone by Catherine Price.
 This book is a must for all those of us who went a bit overboard with phone usage.
 Here are my tips for JOMO (joy of missing out):

-Unfollow and Unsubscribe: Of course I want you to follow me but please do so only if you love my posts about healthy living.
+Unfollow and Unsubscribe: Of course I want you to follow me but please do so only if you love my posts.
 Otherwise, unfollow.
 And unsubscribe from every e-mail list you no longer want to see in your Inbox.
 You will not lose followers (I didn't)

 Switch off all notifications.